Quick Links

 Furthermore, a family history of developing blood clots is also very important and the deeper and richer the family history the higher the chances of someone developing a blood clot.

 Therefore, keeping these factors in mind if you sense a sharp shooting pain in one part of your body it is recommended that you consult a doctor as soon as possible.
-The doctor may therefore recommend that you get some tests done such as an ultrasound to get a clearer picture of what is going on in your body.
+The vein Specialist may therefore recommend that you get some tests done such as an ultrasound to get a clearer picture of what is going on in your body.

 Blood clots can very easily remain undiagnosed so please consult a doctor when you feel you have shown symptoms.